-Treat your helper to a healthy dose of fun on her day off, from fitness to inspiring photo walks
+Treat your helper to a healthy dose of fun on her day off, from fitness to cooking lessons

 The struggle to achieve a work/life balance is real for all of us!
 But when you work 6 days a week (and essentially live at your workplace) it can be even tougher.
 Making time for fun can make a big difference to the rest of the week, whether it’s getting some exercise, indulging a creative side, joining a club or getting together with friends.
 Make sure your helper knows what’s on offer for her on her day off, especially if she’s new to Singapore.